MichaelCurrin/vuepress-quickstart/README.md

 For Netlify, you can configure the site the build and target directory.

 For GitHub Actions, you can build the site and commit the result to `gh-pages` branch, which can be served with GitHub Pages.

-## Create a fresh project

-Use the VuePress CLI tool to bootstrap a new project in a local directory.

-Make sure you have Node.js 10+ installed and optionally Yarn installed too.

-These commands will work even if you don't have VuePress installed locally.

-- Using NPM / NPX:
-    ```sh
-    $ npx create-vuepress-site my-app
-    ```
-- Using Yarn:
-    ```sh
-    $ yarn create vuepress-site my-app
-    ```

 ## License